 - Smoked paprika for garnish

-Hard-boil the eggs: In a saucepan large enough to fit all the eggs in a single layer, bring water to a boil (enough water to fully submerge the eggs).
+- Hard-boil the eggs: In a saucepan large enough to fit all the eggs in a single layer, bring water to a boil (enough water to fully submerge the eggs).
 Turn down the heat and carefully lower each egg into the simmering water.
 Cover with a lid, simmer for 1 minute, and then turn off the heat.
-Let the eggs sit in the hot water for 13-14 minutes until the yolk is creamy.
+Let the eggs sit in the hot water for 13-14 minutes.
 Rinse eggs in cold water and peel them.

-Cut each egg in half lengthwise.
+- Cut each egg in half lengthwise.
 Remove egg yolks into another bowl and set aside.
-Refrigerate them while you make the filling.
+Refrigerate the egg whites while you make the filling.

 - Special equipment: electric mixer or whisk.